Epoxy-ai/senior-engineer-evaluation/README.md

 ### bet-offer-messages

-`BetOffer`s represent change occurrences that customers can place a bet on.
+`BetOffer`s represent chance occurrences that customers can place a bet on.
 The `outcomes` array represents the possible outcomes that can be selected.
 For example, a customer could select either the "Over" outcome or "Under" outcome on a `BetOffer` of `type: "Over/Under"`.
 Note that some `BetOffer`s have outcomes related to a team or player, as indicated by the `participantType: "team"|"player"` property.
 Note that each `BetOffer` is relevant to only one `League` within a `Sport`.

 ### league-info